microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Definitely not a Picasso_

 1. As you can see, using the Prediction API from an app is just as reliable as through the Custom Vision Service portal — and way more fun!
-What's more, if you go to the Predictions page in the portal, you'll find that each of the images uploaded via from the app is available there as well:
+What's more, if you go to the Predictions page in the portal, you'll find that each of the images uploaded via the app is available there as well:

 	![Images submitted to the Custom Vision Service](Images/portal-all-predictions.png)

 	_Images submitted to the Custom Vision Service_

-Once the model is trained, a simple API call is all that's required to leverage its intelligence in an application.
-Feel fry to test with images of your own and gauge the model's adeptness at identifying artists or determining that an image is not a Picasso, Rembrandt, or Pollock.
-And if you'd like to train it to recognize Van Goghs, too, simply upload some Van Gogh paintings tagged with "Van Gogh" and retrain the model.
-There is no limit to the intelligence you can build if you're willing to do the training.
-And remember that in general, the more images you train it with, the smarter the model will be.
+Feel free to test with images of your own and gauge the model's adeptness at identifying artists or determining that an image is not a Picasso, Rembrandt, or Pollock.
+If you'd like to train it to recognize Van Goghs, too, simply upload some Van Gogh paintings, tag them with "Van Gogh," and retrain the model.
+There is no limit to the intelligence you can add if you're willing to do the training.
+And remember that in general, the more images you train with, the smarter the model will be.

 <a name="Summary"></a>
 ## Summary ##

 Image classification is playing an increasingly large role in industry as a means for automating such tasks as checking images uploaded to Web sites for offensive content and inspecting parts rolling off of assembly lines for defects.
-Building an image-classification model by hand requires no small amount of expertise, but the Custom Vision Service enables virtually anyone to build sophisticated image-classification models.
-And once a model is created, an app that uses it is only few lines of code away.
+Building an image-classification model manually — that is, coding it from the ground up in Python, R, or another language — requires no small amount of expertise, but the Custom Vision Service enables virtually anyone to build sophisticated image-classification models.
+And once a model is built and trained, an app that uses it is only few lines of code away.

-You used the Custom Vision Service portal to create the model and train it with tagged images, but realize that everything you did in the portal can also be accomplished programmatically using the [Custom Vision Training API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/d9a10a4a5f8549599f1ecafc435119fa/operations/58d5835bc8cb231380095be3).
-This REST-based API contains methods for uploading images, tagging images, training the model, and much more, and it can be called from any language that supports REST calls over HTTPS.

 ---